EcoMind/fe-interview-test-angular/README.md

 2. Platform knowledge

-   Does your code demonstrate your knowledge of the capabilities of the Java platform and its resources?
+   Does your code demonstrate your knowledge of the capabilities of the Angular framework and its resources?

 3. Coding style

    Is your coding style neat?
 Does it fit in with the prevailing style of the project?
-Is it idiomatic such that it will be easily understood by other Java developers?
+Is it idiomatic such that it will be easily understood by other Angular developers?
 Is it adequately (but not excessively) commented?

 4. Working with git